Budget and Revenue Highlights

 Budget Raids Birth-to-Three Funding from the Sports Wager Tax

 While outside of the Local Fund budget, it is worth noting that the approved General Fund budget zeros out the portion of the sports wager tax that is dedicated to implementing part of the Birth-to-Three for All Act.
 This represents a loss of $3.6 million between FY 2020 and FY 2024.
 It is unclear how lawmakers used these dollars in their budget.
-(See our Early Education Toolkit to learn more about the importance of this law for children, providers, and our broader community.)
+(See our Early Childhood Development Toolkit to learn more about the importance of this law for children, providers, and our broader community.)

 Revenue Changes in the Budget